 Many companies put much effort into attracting professional workers but pay less attention to the interview.
 It is happening in small companies: the interview is scheduled suddenly, and the manager runs around trying to find someone who is not too busy for this.
 Others mix the resumes, which destroys the company's image.

 Candidates with experience understand perfectly well when they are being interviewed poorly.
 Put your best colleagues in front of the candidates to create a positive picture.

-5. Develop a Data-Based Corporate Culture
+5. Develop Company Culture

 These tips will help any company to engage the best pros and enhance employee engagement.
 Indeed, the professional employee can leave if he feels less motivated.
 Therefore, maintain a high level of engagement among all workers.